 Get more light

-To fight against the affects of seasonal affective disorder and the resulting depression, it is good to get a minimum of 30 minutes of full spectrum light a day.
+To fight against the effects of seasonal affective disorder and the resulting depression, it is good to get a minimum of 30 minutes of full-spectrum light a day.
 Sunlight is the best source but a good 150-200 watt full spectrum light bulb is another source.
-Make sure that the light is in front of your face, so that your eyes absorb it.
-Bright light increases serotonin levels in the brain, and when those levels fall too low, depression and anxiety are the result!
+Make sure that the light is in front of your face so that your eyes absorb it.
+Bright light increases serotonin levels in the brain, and when those levels fall too low, depression and anxiety are the results!

 Balance the blood sugar